pranavreddy23/autoware.privately-owned-vehicles/LaneDet/create_lane/TuSimple/README.md

 # process_tusimple.py

-## TuSimple dataset preprocessing script for PathDet.
+## TuSimple dataset preprocessing script for LaneDet.

 ## This ReadME and script is carried over from a similar script with necessary changes from: [TuSimple-PathDet](https://github.com/autowarefoundation/autoware.privately-owned-vehicles/tree/main/PathDet/create_path/TuSimple)